samsuh/2026-journal/README.md

 # 2026-journal

+## 5/17/26 - Sunday
+- Max distance ride attempt, but with fueling and water in mind.
+- Bring gloves and camera this time.
+- Go for 60km+

 ## 5/16/26 - Saturday
 - Maybe rest day?
 Yeah definitely rest day. my legs need it.
   - Not today ~~If not rest day, then Gym Set A.~~